It’s officially time for hayrides, picnics, and pumpkin

 This award-winning blue

-cheese is for any blue lover out there, boasting waves of
+cheese is for any blue lover out there as it boasts waves of

 rich flavor with a clean finish that complements the sweet and spicy notes of